casa-uoft/website/src/content/post/our-brand-new-website-is-now-live.md

 🤖 **Full Access to Our Constitution**: Easily find and read the CASA constitution to understand our framework, roles, and your rights as a member.

-🤖 **Office Hours Visual**: Check out the visual schedule for our office hours and connect with us whenever you need.

 Also, we have more exciting additions that are coming soon:

+⏳ **Community Resources**: Variety of cognitive science resources for our community is getting ready, which will be available on the website shortly.

 ⏳ **Course & Stream Guides**: We are working on comprehensive guides to help you navigate the Cognitive Science program and choose the best courses and streams for your academic journey.

 ⏳ **Merchandise Shop**: Merchandise shop is part of our plan for our new website.
 Stay tuned for exciting cognitive science merchandise that you can proudly wear.

-⏳ **Community Resources**: Variety of cognitive science resources for our community is getting ready, which will be available on the website shortly.
+⏳ **Office Hours Visual**: Check out the visual schedule for our office hours and connect with us whenever you need.

 Visit our website at <https://cogsci.ca> and explore all the new features.
 We’re excited to continue supporting our vibrant community with this enhanced digital experience.